 We have recorded a significant amount of property and equipment.
 As of December 31, 2022 and 2023, our property and equipment, net was RMB2,133.0 million and RMB2,186.1 million (US\$307.9 million), respectively.
 We evaluate our property and equipment for impairment whenever events or changes in circumstances, such as a significant adverse change to market conditions that will impact the future use of the assets, indicate that the carrying amount of the property and equipment in an asset group may not be fully recoverable.
 When these events occur, we evaluate the recoverability of property and equipment by comparing the carrying amount of the asset groups to the future undiscounted cash flows expected to result from the use of the assets and their eventual disposition.
-If the sum of the excess of the carrying amount of the asset groups over their fair value.
+If the sum of the expected undiscounted cash flows is less than the carrying amount of the asset groups, we recognize an impairment loss based on the excess of the carrying amount of the asset groups over their fair value.
 The application of this long-lived asset impairment test requires significant management judgment.
 If our estimates and judgments are inaccurate, the fair value determined could be inaccurate and the impairment may not be adequate, and we may need to record additional impairments in the future.
 We record nil, nil and RMB653.7 million (US\$92.1 million) impairment of our property and equipment in 2021, 2022 and 2023.
 However, we may record significant impairments on property and equipment in the future.
 Any significant impairment losses charged against our property and equipment could have a material adverse effect on our results of operations.